 Advances in statistical computing tools have now made it practical to include a form of credibility weighting when building regression type models.
 For example, what the statisticians call shrinkage in a Linear Mixed Effect Model is a form of least squares credibility weighting.
-These advanced techniques are covered extensively in Sections B and C. However, candidates should be familiar with the topics listed below as they can serve as a good introduction to those techniques and are still very much in practice today.
+These advanced techniques are covered extensively in Sections B and C. Also, one can view the penalized regression techniques covered in Exam MAS-I as another form of credibility weighting.
+Candidates should be familiar with the topics listed below as they can serve as a good introduction to those techniques and are still very much in practice today.
 Specifically, candidates should be familiar with limited fluctuation credibility and be able to calculate estimates using Bayesian credibility procedures.
 They should also be fluent with Bayesian and Bühlmann (least squares credibility) procedures both for discrete and continuous models.

-Understand the basic framework of credibility and be familiar with limited fluctuation credibility, including partial and full credibility Understand the basic framework of Bühlmann credibility Calculate different variance components for Bühlmann credibility Calculate Bühlmann and Bühlmann-Straub credibility factor and estimates for frequency, severity, and aggregate loss Understand the basic framework of Bayesian credibility Calculate Bayes estimate/Bayesian premium Bayesian versus Bühlmann credibility for conjugate distributions Calculate credibility estimates using the Nonparametric empirical Bayes Method Range of weight for Learning Objectives A.1 through A.8 collectively: 5-15 percent a.
+LEAR RNING OBJECTIVES KNOWLEDGE STATEMENTS 2.
+U ci 3.
+C B 4.
+C ci 5.
+U ci 6.
+C 7.
+B cc 8.
+C N Range Understand the basic framework of credibility and be familiar with limited fluctuation redibility, including partial and full credibility.
+Understand the basic framework of Bühlmann redibility.
+Calculate different variance components for Bühlmann credibility.
+Calculate Bühlmann and Bühlmann-Straub redibility factor and estimates for frequency, everity, and aggregate loss.
+Understand the basic framework of Bayesian redibility.
+Calculate Bayes estimate/Bayesian premium Calculate Bayes estimate/Bayesian premium Calculate Calculate Credibility estimates using the Monparametric empirical Bayes Method e of weight for Learning Objectives A.1 and A.8 collectively: 5-15 percent a.
 Limited fluctuation credibility, Partial and Full Credibility b.
-Conjugate priors, Poisson/Gamma, Binomial/Beta, Normal/Normal c.
+Conjugate priors - Poisson/Gamma, Binomial/Beta c.
 Bühlmann Credibility Continuous d.
 Bühlmann Credibility Discrete e.
 Bayesian Analysis Discrete f.
 Bayesian Analysis Continuous g.
-Nonparametric Empirical Bayes READINGS • Tse, Chapters 6.1-6.3, 7.1-7.4, 8.1-8.2, and 9.1-9.2
+Nonparametric Empirical Bayes READ READINGS • T: • Tse, Chapters 6.1-6.3, 7.1-7.4, 8.1-8.2, and 9.1-9.2